Oliver O'Connor Barrett: Sculpture Continuum

 In 1962, as the 1964 New York World's Fair was being planned, Barrett was commissioned to create the Sculpture Continuum Playground.
 In his book Myself Emerging it states that the "CONTINUUM principle was invented and patented by Barrett in America.
 Other designs based on the principle are available, adapted to various environmental situations."
 It is unclear as to what became of the playground following the end of the fair in 1965.
 Regarding this work, Barrett quotes a letter from the eminent art historian Herbert Read in which Read states, "You have given a new spacial development to the Art of sculpture."

 The Sculpture Continuum playground was disassembled and stored for a while under the Van Wyck Expressway after the World's Fair closed in 1965, next to the disassembled World's Fair Pavilion (a geodesic dome).
 Eventually the dome was reassembled nearby and now serves as the Bird Aviary for the Queens Zoo.
 The Sculpture Continuum was acquired by Long Island's Valley Stream Union Free School District (District 13), where it was installed as playground equipment at Willow Road Elementary.
 After many years of outdoor use, it was moved into storage by the school district.
 Eventually at least three of the best pieces, including the elephant and the giraffe, were returned to district elementary schools for outdoor display (but not playground use).
 The elephant is displayed in front of Willow Road Elementary, and another piece is believed to be at Dever Elementary.

 In New York, Barrett taught as Instructor of Sculpture at the Cooper Union Art School and the Museum of Modern Art.
 In the ensuing years he lived in several American cities including New Orleans, Louisiana and Palm Beach, Florida, where he served as head of the art department at the Norton School of Art before returning to Great Britain and retiring to the Welsh valley of Cwm Prysor, near Trawsfynydd.
+He died there in July 1989.

 Some of his artwork is in the collection of Birmingham Museum & Art Gallery, in the UK.
 His papers are in the collection of the Smithsonian Archives of American Art.